4dn-dcic/fish_omics_format/docs/source/cell.rst

 The header MUST include a detailed description of each optional columns used.

-The table MUST contain at least 1 optional column.
+.. tip:: The table MUST contain at least 1 Optional Column.

 .. csv-table::
   :file: tables/cell_header.csv